 Requirements for Entry

-- Negative nasopharyngeal or saliva RT-PCR test result taken 72 hours before departure
+- Negative nasopharyngeal or saliva RT-PCR test result taken not more than seventy-two (72) hours before departure

 - Pre-booked accommodation in DOT-accredited / UBE Seal establishments